jmcelroy5/Biking-Across-the-US/_posts/2014-04-15-sf-to-china-camp.md

 ---
 layout: post
-title: "San Francisco to China Camp: My First Overnighter"
+title: "San Francisco to China Camp"
 date: 2014-04-15
 image-link: chinacamp.jpg
 categories:
 ---
 Before taking off on a four month solo bike trip I figure it's probably a good idea to know what you're getting yourself into.
 Before this year I could count the number of nights I'd spent in a tent on two hands, and I had definitely never gone camping alone.
 While I'm used to biking around town, I'd never done any longer tours or highway riding by myself.
 So, I decided to plan a two-night bike trip to test out my gear and get a little taste of bike touring close to home before I set off on the big trip.

 A few Saturdays ago I set off at 4:30 PM in a cold drizzle from San Francisco, riding my fully-loaded bike, headed for China Camp State Park in Marin 30 miles away.
 I was cursing myself for going to an HTML workshop that morning instead of getting an earlier start on the ride.
 After the workshop I had burned another couple hours of daylight waffling over the decision to go or wait for the next day.
 When I finally set off, it was hard to ward off the doubts in my head.
 I half expected to think better of it and turn back at some point.